openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 ## Deployment Guidelines

-- The galera cluster is recommended to be created with at least 3 nodes/replicas.
-See here for details : https://www.percona.com/blog/2015/06/23/percona-xtradb-cluster-pxc-how-many-nodes-do-you-need/.
+- OpenEBS recommends creating the Galera cluster with at least 3 nodes/replicas.
+SGo to the following URL for details: https://www.percona.com/blog/2015/06/23/percona-xtradb-cluster-pxc-how-many-nodes-do-you-need/.

 - It is important to deploy the service/pod for primary node first and wait for it to be processed before starting the secondary/other nodes.
-Deploying all YAMLs together can cause the pods to be restarted repeatedly.
-As per Kubernetes documentation, the reason is :
+Deploying all YAMLs together can cause the pods to restar repeatedly.
+Th reason stated in Kubernetes documentation is:

   *If there is a node in wsrep_clsuter_address without a backing galera node there will be nothing to obtain SST from which will cause the node to shut itself down and the container in question to exit and relaunch.*

-## Test replication in the Galera Cluster
+## Test Replication in the Galera Cluster

 - Check the replication cluster size on any of the nodes.